 2) Updates.
 Let them share what’s top of mind.
 Whether it be a roadblock they need help with or something they want to celebrate, let them lead the conversation.
 Then, take the opportunity to connect them with the larger picture and what’s happening in other parts of the organization.

 3) Development check.
-This piece of the agenda can look different each time with rotating topics.
-It can be a great opportunity to review short or long term goals from time to time, discuss work they want to be part of and provide opportunities in alignment with their interests, and to identify challenges and opportunities.
-It’s also a wonderful time to provide positive and constructive feedback on their performance, as well as the chance to ask for theirs too.
+This piece of the meeting agenda can look different each time with rotating topics.
+It can be a great opportunity to review short or long term goals featured in meeting notes from time to time, discuss work they want to be part of and provide opportunities in alignment with their interests, and to identify challenges and opportunities.
+It’s also a wonderful time to provide positive and constructive feedback on their performance, as well as the chance to ask for their constructive feedback too.

 5. Come with talking points

-While it’s optimal for your employees to drive discussions, you should always have a conversation starter list in your back pocket.
-Below are a few we love to use.
+While it’s optimal for your employees to drive discussions, you should always have a conversation starter, or talking point, list in your back pocket.
+Below are a few talking points we love to use.

 - What time of day do you feel most productive?
 What changes could be made so you can optimize your day?